jackmaurer/jackmaurer.github.io/_posts/2020-01-05-nine-card-golf.md

 The computer, in other words, is about as good at nines as I am.

 [View this project's source code on GitHub](https://github.com/jackmaurer/nines)

-_If you've made it this far, thanks for reading my first post!
-My hope is that it will be the first of many in which I recount my experiences as a hobby programmer and share some of the lessons I've learned along the way._